OfqualGovUK/ofqual-standards-patterns/docs/principles/proportionate-security.md

 ---
 layout: principle
-order: 4
+order: 6
-title: Proportionate security
+title: 6.
+We understand and manage the threats we face
-date: 2023-07-13
+date: 2025-06-18
 tags:
 - Security
-- Software design
+- Ways of working
 related: # remove this section if you do not need related links on your page
   sections:
     - title: Related links